RodGal-2020/C1/README.md

 # C1
-Notes in order to prepare for the C1 exam at the IDI
+Notes in order to prepare for the C1 exam at the IDI.

 ## Organization
 0. 30 - 06 - 2022, green room.